Lori-Systems/tap_freshsales/README.md

 ```
 - Run this command `python your_virtual_env/bin/tap_freshsales --config ../config.json | your_virtual_env/bin/target-postgres  -c ../db_config.json`

-# Running tapo to Redshift Database
+# Running tap to Redshift Database
 - To push data from tap_freshsale to Redshift db using the target-redshift
 - `Pip install target-redshift`
 - Add db_config